-Welcome to the official 24th and final week of the ELI journey!
-It's hard to believe that we're already here and yet, so exciting to consider where God will continue to move us, both collectively and individually as we persevere on our journeys.
-With many of our teams starting or completing Session #12 this week, I wanted to encourage us to maintain the perspective that our real journey has only begun.
+It's hard to believe, but this season of the ELI is rapidly coming to a close.
+And yet, it our journeys are far from over.
+It is so exciting to consider where and how God will continue to move us, both collectively and individually as we persevere on our journeys.
+Even as we reflect on where we’ve been, I want to encourage us to maintain the perspective that our journey of purpose is only beginning.

 “And Jesus, looking at him, loved him, and said to him, “You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me.”
 Disheartened by the saying, he went away sorrowful, for he had great possessions” (Mark 10:21-22).

-While there were many college courses that I enjoyed, there were also a fair share that I simply had to take in order to graduate.
+While there were many college courses that I enjoyed, there were also many that I just had to take in order to graduate.
 For these classes, I bought the book, studied for the exams, and worked hard to get the grade...and then moved on.
 I retained the knowledge during the semester, however, as soon as I had taken the final exam it was out the door and out of my mind.
 What was once relevant is now only remembered in books such as General Chemistry and The Economic Structure of Corporate Law presently gathering dust on my bookshelf.
-These classes may have helped me get to where I wanted to be, however, because of how I approached them, they've had little lasting impact.
+These classes may have helped me get to get to a destination (graduation), however, because of how I approached them, they've had little lasting impact on my ongoing life.

 What would it look like for your ELI journey to be more than a class?

 Unlike the rich young man in Mark 10, are we willing to allow our time with God and our teams over these past few months to truly influence and change us?
 Are we open to allowing God's truth to transform us from the inside out, even if it means giving up something we may think is better?
 In order to do so, we have to be willing to engage the Spirit and the Word in the daily, even hourly work of moving from me-centered to Christ-centered.